The Boundary value problems for second order elliptic operators satisfying a Carleson condition: Introduction

 \section{Introduction}

-This paper continues the study, began in \cite{DPP}, of boundary value problem for second order divergence form elliptic operators, when the coefficients satisfy a certain natural, minimal smoothness condition.
-Specifically, we consider operators $L= \mbox{div}(A \nabla)$ such that $A(X)=(a_{ij}(X))$ is strongly elliptic in the sense that there exists a positive constant $\Lambda$ such that
+This paper continues the study, begun in \cite{DPP}, of boundary value problems for second order divergence form elliptic operators, when the coefficients satisfy a certain natural, minimal smoothness condition.
+Specifically, we consider operators $L= \mbox{div}(A \nabla)$ such that $A(X)=(a_{ij}(X))$ is uniformly elliptic in the sense that there exists a positive constant $\Lambda$ such that